What are Adventures?

 This icon represents Say actions.

-Story Mode inputs and AI outputs do not have icons and are indistinguishable from each other.
+Story Mode inputs and AI outputs do not have icons and are indistinguishable from each other, except for when you hover over or edit them.
 The AI is not shown the gaps between individual actions.

 Adventure Settings